 Blasch offers a family of injection molded and cast alumina products.
 We offer compositions in a broad range of alumina percentages and microstructures to fulfill different requirements for thermal shock resistance, chemical corrosion resistance, melt and slag corrosion resistance, mechanical stability and gas permeability.
 A broad range of sizes and shapes are available.

-We will work with you to engineer whatever customized solution your process requires.
-Typical Blasch alumina products include:
+In addition, we will work with you to engineer whatever customized solution your process requires.

 Die Casting is one of the most challenging processes for ceramics where materials see high thermal shock and long exposure to molten aluminum.
 Blasch helps you meet that challenge by providing the best selection of non-wetting materials available for aluminum die casting applications including our Oxytron™, Nitron™ and Aluminum Titanate materials.
 Utilizing these advanced materials, Blasch offers die casters designs and solutions that improve your casters uptime while reducing oxide formation.